OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ### Taint Analysis

-Taint analysis is an information flow analysis technique.
-It involves tracking the flow of sensitive information within a program.
-For example, determining the usage of geolocation information collected in an Android app - whether it is being sent to 3rd party domains or not.
+Taint analysis is an information flow analysis technique that tracks the flow of sensitive information within a program.
+For example, it can determine whether geolocation data collected in an Android app is being transmitted to third-party domains.

-In taint analysis, the information is defined to flow from source to sink.
-Source is from where a sensitive information originates, while a sink is where the information is eventually used.
-For instance in an Android app `getDeviceId()` and `sendTextMessage()` function calls are used.
-Using taint analysis we can determine whether the device ID from `getDeviceId()` is being sent out as a text message or not, using `sendTextMessage()`.
-For taint analysis,  `getDeviceId()` is the source and `sendTextMessage()` is the sink, and we determine if there is a direct path between the source and sink.
-If there is a direct path, then such a flow is called a **leak**.
+In taint analysis, data flows from a "source" to a "sink".
+A source is where sensitive information originates, and a sink is where this information is ultimately utilized.
+For instance, we can determine if the device ID retrieved by a `getDeviceId()` function is transmitted as a text message via another function `sendTextMessage()`.
+In this scenario, `getDeviceId()` is the source, and `sendTextMessage()` is the sink.
+If a direct path exists between them, it's called a _leak_.

-Often with big applications information flow analysis performed manually is very time consuming, and can be inaccurate.
-Taint analysis provides an excellent alternative to automate such analysis.
-Taint analysis can be performed both statically and dynamically, with each approach having its own pros and cons.
-Discussing these pros and cons is beyond the scope of this section.
+In large applications, manual information flow analysis can be very time consuming and inaccurate.
+Taint analysis automates this, with two main methods: static and dynamic.
+The former examines code without running it, offering broad coverage but potentially yielding false positives.
+In contrast, dynamic analysis observes real-time application execution, providing actual context but possibly overlooking untriggered issues.
+A thorough comparison of these techniques is beyond this section's scope.

-There are multiple tools which perform taint analysis on native code, like [Triton](https://github.com/jonathansalwan/Triton "Triton"), [bincat](https://github.com/airbus-seclab/bincat "bincat").
-In this section we will focus on Android Java code, and use [FlowDroid](https://github.com/secure-software-engineering/FlowDroid "FlowDroid") to perform the taint analysis.
-Apart from FlowDroid, [GDA](https://github.com/charles2gan/GDA-android-reversing-Tool/wiki/GDA-Static-Taint-Analysis "GDA") also supports taint analysis for Android apps.
+There are multiple tools which perform taint analysis on native code, including [Triton](https://github.com/jonathansalwan/Triton "Triton") and [bincat](https://github.com/airbus-seclab/bincat "bincat").
+However, in this section, we'll primarily focus on Android Java code and utilize [FlowDroid](https://github.com/secure-software-engineering/FlowDroid "FlowDroid") for the taint analysis.
+Another notable tool supporting taint analysis for Android apps is [GDA](https://github.com/charles2gan/GDA-android-reversing-Tool/wiki/GDA-Static-Taint-Analysis "GDA").

-FlowDroid is an open-source tool, built on top of [soot](https://github.com/soot-oss/soot "soot") - a framework for analyzing and transforming Java and Android applications.
-FlowDroid performs a fully context, object and flow-sensitive taint analysis, while accommodating the additional complexity of Android application's lifecycle and UI widgets in the analysis.
+FlowDroid is an open-source tool based in [soot](https://github.com/soot-oss/soot "soot"), a framework dedicated to analyzing and translating Java bytecode for easier analysis.
+The tool handles the nuances of Android app lifecycles (like `onCreate`, `onStart`, `onPause`, and others) and its UI components during analysis and performs taint analysis that is:

+- **Context-sensitive**: Distinguishing between calls to the same method based on their specific execution contexts.
+- **Object-sensitive**: Identifying individual objects, even when they're of the same class.
+- **Flow-sensitive**: Recognizing the sequential order of code execution.

-FlowDroid tool can be used either as a standalone command line tool or as a library.
-The former mostly used to perform a quick analysis, while later for performing complex analysis.
-We will use command line tool and perform taint analysis on [InsecureShop v1.0]( https://github.com/hax0rgb/InsecureShop/releases/tag/v1.0 "InsecureShop") application.
+FlowDroid tool is versatile and can be used in two ways: as a standalone command line tool for quick analyses or as a library for more complex investigations.
+For our demonstration, we'll utilize the command line tool to perform taint analysis on the [InsecureShop v1.0]( https://github.com/hax0rgb/InsecureShop/releases/tag/v1.0 "InsecureShop") application.

-In InsecureShop app, it accepts username and password as input, and stores them into the app's shared preferences.
-For taint analysis, we are interested in how this stored username and password are used.
-For our analysis, username and password is the sensitive information, while reading from shared preferences will be the source.
-Sink for this analysis can be multiple operations - sending info over the network, sending info out in an Intent, storing info in an external file etc. For simplicity, let us only consider the scenario where an `Intent` is sent with username and password included as extra parameters to the `Intent`.
+The InsecureShop app accepts a username and password as input and stores them in the app's shared preferences.
+In our taint analysis, we're interested in how this stored username and password are used.
+In this context, the username and password are the sensitive information, and reading from shared preferences is the source.
+The sink in this analysis could be various operations, such as sending info over the network, transmitting info via an `Intent`, or storing info in an external file.

-To use FlowDroid, firstly, we need to provide an input list of possible sources and sinks to evaluate for.
-In our case, reading from shared preferences will be the source, while adding parameters to an `Intent` as sink.
-The config file will look as following (and named as source_sink.txt):
+To use FlowDroid, firstly, we need to provide an input list of potential sources and sinks to evaluate for.
+In our case, _reading from shared preferences_ will be the source, while _adding parameters to an `Intent`_ will be the sink.
+The configuration file will look as follows (we'll name it "source_sink.txt"):

 ```Jimple
 <android.content.SharedPreferences: java.lang.String getString(java.lang.String, java.lang.String)> -> _SOURCE_